jhon0520/quoragame/README.md

 ## Story Plot

-Is the future year 3145 A.D the Homo Sapiens has been vanished from five planets (Earth, Moon, Mars and Europa) in the solar system for unknown reasons, Only Earth 2 and it´s moon Quora it is known as the latest Homo Sapiens Colonies.
+Is the future year 3145 A.D the Homo Sapiens has been vanished from five planets (Earth, Moon, Mars and Europa) in the solar system for unknown reasons, Only Earth 2 and it´s moon Quora are known as the latest Homo Sapiens Colonies.
 Earth 2 has lost contact with any Homo Sapiens in Quora (4 years ago),  Quora is at 2 years travel distance from Earth 2 a first mission was sent to the planet looking to solve the mistery but the contact was lost.
 Earth 2 has send one last mission with no return ticket of one man the Astronaut, Physicist and Soldier Commander Alexandre Bob Martinez Wang.

 ## Level 1 - The landing